19.1. General considerations

 The drugs, medicines and pharmaceutical raw material containing narcotic substances or which determine physical or psychological attachment and the medicines in general shall only be registered or shall have their registrations renewed if their packages are in accordance with the standards approved by the Ministry of Health.

-The Sanitary registration is valid for five years throughout the national territory and may be revalidated for equal and successive periods (except for the dietetic products – those destined to oral ingestion, technically prepared to cover the dietetical requirements of persons in special physiological condition – not to be confused with dietetic food – the validity and revalidation of which is of two years).
-No product which has not been industrialized during the first five years of validity will have its registration revalidated.
+The Sanitary registration is valid for ten years throughout the national territory and may be revalidated for equal and successive periods (except for the dietetic products – those destined to oral ingestion, technically prepared to cover the dietetical requirements of persons in special physiological condition – not to be confused with dietetic food – the validity and revalidation of which is of two years).
+A product that has not been commercialized during the time corresponding to the final two thirds of the expired registration period cannot be revalidated.
+Further, for the revalidation of registers that were prioritized during their examination phase, the commercialization period is up to 365 days.

 Both the registration and its revalidation will only be done as of their publications in the Official Federal Gazette.